MrFastZombie/VSBullseye-mfzfork/README.md

 # FORK INFO
 This version is just my own fork of Bullseye for 1.22.
-It's likely not 100% updated as of now but is probably playable if you don't use Combat Overhaul.
-If you do use Combat Overhaul, I suspect that the balancing may need to be updated.
+It's likely not 100% updated as of now but is probably playable.

+If you are working on your own fork please don't take this one as a reason to stop.
+I just want to keep using the mod.
+I'd really prefer if someone who is more committed to it than me would do a proper fork!
+Also, feel free to use this fork for reference.

 Disable steel and iron spears in the settings if it is enabled.